NU-CPGME/aku_genomics_workshop_2022/part_3/3A_alignment.md

 Extension | Description
 ----------|--------------
-.tab | A simple [tab-separated](http://en.wikipedia.org/wiki/Tab-separated_values) summary of all the variants .html | A [HTML](http://en.wikipedia.org/wiki/HTML) version of the .tab file ffor viewing in a web browser like Chrome or Safari
+.tab | A simple [tab-separated](http://en.wikipedia.org/wiki/Tab-separated_values) summary of all the variants .html | A [HTML](http://en.wikipedia.org/wiki/HTML) version of the .tab file for viewing in a web browser like Chrome or Safari
 .bam | The alignments in [BAM](http://en.wikipedia.org/wiki/SAMtools) format.
 Includes unmapped, multimapping reads.
 Excludes duplicates.
 .bam.bai | Index for the .bam file
 .aligned.fa | A version of the reference but with `-` at position with `depth=0` and `N` for `0 < depth < --mincov` (**Note: snippy manual says this file "does not have variants," but in the current version 4.6.0 it does incorporate the single nucleotide variants**)